-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-Filed by the Registrant \boxtimes
+Filed by the Registrant $\boxtimes$

-File d by a Party other than the Registrant \square Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 AKERO THERAPEUTICS, INC. (Name of Registrant as Specified In Its Charter) , Pay (Name of Registrant as Specified In Its Charter) Pay ⊠ (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply): X (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply): No fee required
+File d by a Party other than the Registrant $\Box$ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) × Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 AKERO THERAPEUTICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check all boxes that apply): $\boxtimes$ No fee required Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Securities Exchange Act of 1934 Rules 14a-6(i)(1) and 0-11